Manoj Tiwari (Delhi politician)

-Manoj Kumar Tiwari (born 1 February 1971) is an Indian politician, singer and actor serving as a Member of Parliament from North East Delhi.
-He contested the 2009 general election as a Samajwadi Party candidate from Gorakhpur Lok Sabha but lost to Yogi Adityanath.
-Again, he contested 2014 Indian general elections as a Bharatiya Janata Party (BJP) candidate and won.
+Manoj Kumar Tiwari (born 1 February 1971) is an Indian politician, singer and actor.
+He is serving as a Member of Parliament from North East Delhi since 2014.
+Tiwari contested the 2009 general election as a Samajwadi Party candidate from Gorakhpur Lok Sabha but lost to Yogi Adityanath.
+In 2014, he joined Bharatiya Janata Party and contested in 2014 Indian general elections and won.
 He was appointed as Delhi BJP president in 2016.
 He was the head of the BJP organisation in Delhi when the party recorded a record victory in 2017 MCD elections.
-He was a contestant in Bigg Boss season 4.

 Early life

 Born on 1 February 1971 in Kabir Chaura locality of Varanasi in Uttar Pradesh, Tiwari is one of the six children of Chandradev Tiwari and Lalita Devi.
 He is from Atarwalia, a small village in Kaimur district of Bihar.
 Tiwari completed his M.P.Ed. degree from Banaras Hindu University.

 Career

 Prior to his involvement in politics, he had spent years as a singer and an actor in the Bhojpuri film industry.

 In 2003, he took a role in the film Sasura Bada Paisawala.
 He followed this with the films Daroga Babu I Love You and Bandhan Toote Na.

 The BBC reported in 2005 that Tiwari and Ravi Kishan were the biggest male stars in the Bhojpuri cinema market and that Tiwari charged around US$ 90,000 per film.

-In 2010, Tiwari was a contestant in the fourth season of reality television show Bigg Boss.

 Manoj Tiwari also sang "Jiya Ho Bihar Ke Lala Jiya Tu Haazar Sala" in Gangs of Wasseypur.